fbosch/webworker-example/README.md

 # webworker-example
-Demo of the web worker api
+Demo of the comlink api

 ### Get Started - `yarn dev`